Can You Use Vaseline On Fishing Reels?

 How do you lubricate a Baitcaster?

-This video has been included for its clarification of the topic matter.
+This video has been included to clarify the topic.
 Credit goes to DEBO’S Fishing

 Can you use Vaseline on fishing reels?